 Do you know a foodie who loves to take pictures of what they're eating or cooking?
 If they want to boost their photography skills - either just as a fun hobby or as something more serious - an educational course could be the way to go!

 iFoodtography School is a go-at-your-own-pace online course taught by Sarah Crawford of Broma Bakery.
 The course teaches you how to take stunning pictures just with your phone!
 Whether you're someone who takes pictures of your food in restaurants or snaps a pic of the dish you just made at home, this can help make your photos even more drool-worthy!

-Foodtography School is another online course offering from Sarah Crawford of Broma Bakery.
-Foodtography School is specifically targeted to treat their photography as an art form, create a standout online presence, and turn your photography into a business.
+Foodtography School is the main online course offering from Sarah Crawford.
+Foodtography School is specifically targeted to those who want to treat their photography as an art form, create a standout online presence, and turn your photography into a business.
 A perfect gift for the budding food photographer!

 If you’re interested in any of the Foodtography School offerings (they also sell presets, guides and templates), you can sign up here.
 Use code JESS at checkout for 15% off everything on the site!

 If you need a little something to pop into a stocking, these two items are colorful, festive, and just perfect.

 Granf Lantz Wool Wine-O's are a design-forward way to mark which glass is yours.
 Lantz is known for his stunning Merino wool creations (he also makes coasters, pan handles, wine bottle carriers and more), but these wine markers are just asking to be added to a stocking!
 Plus, they're stain-resistant, which we can all certainly use.

 These Beaded Wreath Napkin Rings from World Market are SO CUTE!
 Personally, I cut off the bow and the bauble, but the beaded wreath portion is stunning.
 The perfect color pop and amount of sparkle for a holiday table (or could be a really cute ornament...